rgreinho/labelr/README.md

 origin	https://github.com/aura-atx/.github (push)
 ```

-From this setup, and unless specified otherwise from the CLI, `labeler` will use the following information:
+From this setup, and unless specified otherwise from the CLI, `labelr` will use the following information:

 * `owner` and `organization` will be `aura-atx`
 * `repository` will be `.github`